CodePapa360/Intro-signup-form/README.md

 </div>

 <p align="center">
-  This is my solution for the Intro component with sign up form design challenge on Frontend Mentor.
+  Take a look at my responsive 'Intro component with signup form' project from Frontend Mentor!
+This project includes a beautiful and functional sign-up form built with HTML, CSS, and JavaScript, and features form validation.
 </p>

 ### Screenshot